 Behind my scientific background I fulfill wide-range teaching activity, which embraces the institutional and decision-making structure of the European Union as well as the common policies of the EU.

-From 1 September 2010 to 1 September 2013, I worked as Assistant Professor at Budapest Business School, College of International Business and Management, Department of International and European Studies.
-From 15 September of 2017 I’m the Head of our Department.
+From 1 September 2010 to 1 September 2013, I worked as Assistant Professor at Budapest Business School, College of International Business and Management, Department of International Relations.
+From 1 March 2016, I work as Senior Research Fellow at the same Department.

 On 22 February 2017, I habilitated successfully at the University of Pécs, Faculty of Humanities Interdisciplinary Doctoral School.
 The topic of my habilitation thesis was The economic history of East Central Europe during the inter-war period.